themetaschemer/malt/README.md

 # Prerequisites.

 Malt is built on Racket.
 It can be downloaded [here](https://download.racket-lang.org/).
+The minimum version this code requires is Racket 8.2.

 # Installation
 There are two ways to install and use `malt`.